New Faces of Engineering Overview

 - Your grade point average must be 3.0 or higher on a 4.0 scale (or 4.0 or higher on a 5.0 scale).
 A copy of transcript is required for all winners.

 - Your application must include a color photo of yourself (jpeg format) that shows you participating in an engineering-related activity (class, event, internship, or in the field).
 (Note: Winners will also be asked to provide a headshot.)

 - Nomination forms are due no later than midnight EST on Friday, November 14, 2014.

 Please note: You can apply if you previously submitted an application or were selected as a nominee.
 (Past winners are not eligible).

 2013-14 Participating Organizations

 To apply for College Edition, you must be a member of one of the following organizations.
 Each will grant a scholarship to their winner.
+Not a member?
+It's not too late to join!
+Click on participating society below to learn how.
 (2014-15 list to be announced in September 2014).